Clinical-Informatics-Collaborative/generatervis/README.md

 ### ➕️ Filling a raw `.fastq` file with random reads

-- Define the patient ID for which you want to fill the raw `.fastq` file.
-- Specify the number of reads you want to generate.
-- Optionally, specify the read length (default is 8).
-It should be multiple of 4.
-- The generated reads will be saved in a `.fastq` file in the current working directory by default.
-If another directory is specified, the file will be saved there.
+To fill a raw `.fastq` file, define the patient ID, specify the number of reads to generate, and optionally set the read length (default is 8 and must be a multiple of 4).
+The generated reads will be saved in a `.fastq` file in the current working directory by default, or in a specified directory if provided.

-When read length is not specified, it will default to 8.

 ``` r
 # Fill a raw `.fastq` file for patient ID "patient_123" with 2 reads of length 8